Sofia Raffaeli: 2025: World bronze medal

 On 30 June, it was announced that her coach, Claudia Mancinelli, would be leaving to become the head of the Territorial Activity Center in Rome, and that Raffaeli would be moving to the national training center in Desio to train.
 In July, she won gold medal in all-around at Milan World Cup, the gold medal in hoop final and the silver medal in clubs final.
 A couple days later, Raffaeli competed at the World Challenge Cup Cluj-Napoca, where she took 4th place in the AA due to some mistakes in her clubs routine.
 She qualified to all finals except for clubs, and she placed 4th with hoop, 8th in ball due to two large risk errors and 5th in ribbon in which she ended without her ribbon right at the end of a well executed routine.

 Raffaeli was selected to represent Italy alongside Tara Dragas and the Italian group at the 2025 World Championships, held in Rio de Janeiro, Brazil.
 She took 4th place in all-around qualifications and qualified to three apparatus finals.
 She performed her routines well in the all-around final and won the bronze medal behind Darja Varfolomeev and Stiliana Nikolova.
 Raffaeli said afterward, "I am very pleased with this final.
 I won the bronze medal and I am very proud of it."
 Together with Tara Dragas and the Italian senior group, she took 6th place in the team competition.
 She also won a gold medal in hoop, which she dedicated to Italian artistic gymnast Lorenzo Bonicelli, who was severely injured at the 2025 Summer World University Games, and a bronze medal in ball.
 In the clubs final, she finished 5th.

+In December, she began to be coached by Amina Zaripova, the new coach of her gymnastics club.